 What the Trust funds

-About the Trust
+About the trust

-What the Trust does and doesn't fund
+What the Trust does and does not fund

 How and when to apply